 Clinton said he will later visit a number of Arab and European capitals.

 “The Arab states have a pivotal role to play in ending the conflict,” Clinton added.
+“They should take steps that show Israelis, Palestinians and their own people that peace is possible and that there will be tangible benefits if it is achieved,” she said.

-US officials have urged Arab countries like Saudi Arabia to begin steps toward normalising ties with Israel, such as opening business links or allowing Israeli flights to fly over their territory.—AFP
+US officials have urged Arab countries like Saudi Arabia to begin steps toward normalising ties with Israel, such as opening business links or allowing Israeli flights to fly over their territory. — AFP